li-xirong/sea/README.md

 * tensorboard 2.1.0
 * numpy 1.19.5

 We used Anaconda to setup a deep learning workspace that supports PyTorch.
-Run the following script to install the required packages.
+Run the following script to install all the required packages.
-This is an example of creating an conda environment.
 ```
 conda create -n sea python==3.7
 conda activate sea